Help Me Make It Through the Night

-"Help Me Make It Through The Night" is a country music ballad written and composed by Kris Kristofferson and released on his 1970 album Kristofferson.
+"Help Me Make It Through the Night" is a country ballad written and composed by Kris Kristofferson and released on his 1970 album Kristofferson.
 It was covered later in 1970 by Sammi Smith, on the album Help Me Make It Through the Night.
+In 1982, Kris did a re-recording with Brenda Lee for the compilation album The Winning Hand.
+It has been covered since by many other artists from Tammy Wynette and Johnny Cash to Elvis Presley, Joan Baez, Bryan Ferry, Mark Eitzel, Tyler Childers and Engelbert Humperdinck also as a duet between Michael Bublé and Loren Allred.

 Sammi Smith version

 Smith's recording of the song (in May 1970) remains the most commercially successful, and best-known, version in the United States.
 Her recording ranks among the most successful country singles of all time in terms of sales, popularity, and radio airplay.
 It topped the country singles chart, and was also a crossover hit, reaching number eight on the U.S. pop singles chart.
 "Help Me Make It Through The Night" also became Smith's signature song.